Nav (mixtape)

-Nav (stylized in all caps) is the eponymous debut commercial mixtape by Canadian rapper and record producer Nav.
+Nav is the debut commercial mixtape by Canadian rapper and record producer Nav.
 It was released through XO and Republic Records on February 24, 2017.
 The mixtape features a sole guest appearance from Canadian singer-songwriter and XO label boss the Weeknd, who appears on the lead single of the project, "Some Way".
 Nav handled most of the production himself, with some tracks featuring co-production from other record producers such as Metro Boomin, Rex Kudo, Frost, and DannyBoyStyles.
 The mixtape received generally mixed to negative reviews from critics, with a 42% score on Metacritic.

 Background

 On February 16, 2017, Nav officially announced that he signed a deal to the Weeknd's record label XO and Republic Records.
 Prior to this, he made appearances in music videos for The Weeknd; as well as fellow XO signee Belly sparking rumors that he is also been signed to XO.
 Nav also announced that he would be releasing the mixtape on February 24, 2017.
 Several tracks on the mixtape had already been released on Nav's SoundCloud account prior to the release, including "Myself" and "Up"; both of these songs garnered millions of plays on the platform.
 On February 22, 2017, Nav revealed the mixtape's track listing on his Instagram account.